Why this transformation is imperative for Indian companies to meet the demands of the market.

 Now, the time has come for Indian companies to hit the stride to go completely digital.
 The advantages of digitization are immense, and it is important for businesses to understand the significance of going digital.
 Companies who have converted their conventional operational paradigm to digital are reaping benefits manifold.

 This small example will explain it all.
 Imagine a business with a sales exec visiting their client place with a brochure, showing them the salient features of the product, take orders through receipts, report to the Sales Manager.
-It’s a tedious process which leaves a long trail of paperwork.
+It’s a customary process (tedious too), which leaves a long trail of paperwork.

 Now, here is how digitization changes the game.
 Ideaplunge, a leading tech solution company, has developed an app called PIICH, which is designed to facilitate the entire process – right from the sales executive visiting the clients, showing the product/service feature to taking the order.
 This entire process is monitored by the Sales Manager sitting in the office.
 It gets even more interesting.
 The app lets the Sales Manager to track movements of the sales execs, how much time they spend with clients, which products the client is interested in, and so on.
 This app enables Sales Managers to schedule the entire sales activity for that day and receive updates – all in real-time.
 This B2B app can be customized according to any business need (You can get PIICH customized for your business here).